MuhammadRaheelNaseem/Learn-Basic-DSA-Python/Updated_DSA_11_30_2025/readme.md

 4. **(O(n^2))** – *Very inefficient*
    Nested loops (loop inside a loop) – like comparing every student with every other student.

+---

+You mentioned:

+> I’ve covered Linked List, Stack, Queue, Sorting, Searching, Hashing from the 16 topics.

+If you’d like to keep building this same style of teacher notes, next **I’d suggest we do Trees and Graphs (Topics 11–14)** with similar stories and Python snippets (like “family tree” / “city map” analogies).

+Or, if you prefer, you can send **any tricky exam question from Sorting/Searching/Hashing**, and we’ll break it down step by step in this same style.